rafaello7/debian-installer-nanopi-m3/README.md

 When some installation step fails, please press Ctrl+Alt+F4.
 This key combination redirects to page with installation logs.
 They may provide more accurate information about the failure reason.
 Sometimes a problem may appear because of problems with hardware, for example broken SD card.
 The installation logs should provide accurate information.

+### Nano Video

+The s5p6818 SOC contains VPU (Video Processing Unit) hardware dedicated for encoding/decoding video files.
+The SOC contains also an overlay graphics layer (plane) dedicated for render graphics in formats suitable for playing video files (yuv420, yuv422, yuv444).
+The hardware allows to play video with little CPU utilization.
+The video hardware is available in Linux as video4linux devices:

+ * VPU encoder as /dev/video14
+ * VPU decoder as /dev/video15
+ * Overlay video layer as /dev/video1

+Unfortunately most of the video sofware does not give any opportunity to utilize these devices.
+However GStreamer gives this opportunity.
+The _gstreamer1.0-plugins-good_ package contains video4linux plugins whose allow to play the video using VPU decoder and overlay video layer.
+It is needed also _h264parse_ plugin from _gstreamer1.0-plugins-bad_.
+When pulseaudio package is installed, also _gstreamer1.0-pulseaudio_ package installation is recommended.

+Below are some usage examples of these devices using _gst-launch-1.0_ utility.
+A most simple usage, using _playbin_ plugin:

+	gst-launch-1.0 playbin uri=file://$HOME/Videos/01_Blessed.mp4 video-sink=v4l2sink

+The above command may be also launched without GUI started.
+It has one disadvantage, namely it consumes some CPU because decoded image is copied between VPU and video sink.

+A hand-made pipeline for h264 video stream (avc1) with yuv420p image format:

+	gst-launch-1.0 filesrc location=$HOME/Videos/01_Blessed.mp4 ! qtdemux name=demux demux.video_0 ! h264parse ! v4l2video15dec capture-io-mode=dmabuf-import ! v4l2sink device=/dev/video1 overlay-top=300 overlay-left=600 overlay-width=1280 overlay-height=720 io-mode=dmabuf demux.audio_0 ! queue ! avdec_aac ! pulsesink

+The _io-mode_ parameters are causing that decoded video is not copied, so the CPU usage is very little.
+It is also possible to play video without _v4l2video15dec_ plugin.
+In this case video is decoded by software.
+CPU usage is much higher, although still much less than when video is decoded fully by software:

+	gst-launch-1.0 filesrc location=$HOME/Videos/01_Blessed.mp4 ! qtdemux name=demux demux.video_0 ! queue ! avdec_h264 ! videoconvert ! v4l2sink device=/dev/video1 overlay-top=180 overlay-left=330 overlay-width=1280 overlay-height=720 demux.audio_0 ! queue ! avdec_aac ! pulsesink

+I have also created [nano-video](https://github.com/rafaello7/nano-video) program, a simple video player for NanoPi M3 that uses the GStreamer.
+Please try.

 ### How to bould own Debian installer from sources